drjoew/Computer-Deconstruction-Lab-Talks/README.md

 On Feb 12, 2024 I will be giving a talk on what came before the big bang

 On April 9, 2024 I planned a review of a talk "Our home the Milky Way GalaxY."
 I wanted comments from Pat W.  Everyone decided to sit in on the review so I gave the talk instead of just a review.

+On SEpt 9, I will give a tutorial on 3D printing